 (1) 2D Gemini NIFS survey of feeding and feedback processes in nearby Active Galaxies: IV - Gas emission and Stellar Populations in NGC2110, by Diniz, M. R. et al.; this paper presents a study of the gas excitation and kinematics, as well as the distribution of the stellar populations in NGC2110.
-This paper is being finalized and will be submitted to MNRAS soon.
+This paper is being finalized and is about to be submitted.

-(2) Gemini NIFS survey of feeding and feedback processes in nearby Active Galaxies: V - Resolved 2D stellar populations in the inner kiloparsec, by Diniz, M. R. et al.; this paper applies the methodology developed in the paper number 1 above and contains many of the results of Diniz PhD Thesis.
+(2) Gemini NIFS survey of feeding and feedback processes in nearby Active Galaxies: V -Resolved 2D stellar populations in the inner kiloparsec, by Diniz, M. R. et al.; this paper applies the methodology developed in the paper above and contains many of the results of Diniz PhD Thesis.
+More work on the spectral synthesis is needed for some galaxies.

-(3) Gemini NIFS survey of feeding and feedback processes in nearby Active Galaxies: V - gas kinematics, by Bianchin, M. et al.; this paper presents and discuss the gas kinematics of six galaxies.
+(3) Gemini NIFS survey of feeding and feedback processes in nearby Active Galaxies: VI- gas kinematics, by Bianchin, M. et al.; this paper presents and discuss the gas kinematics of six galaxies.
 It will be part of the Marina Bianchin PhD Thesis.

-(4) Gemini NIFS survey of feeding and feedback processes in nearby Active Galaxies: VI - 2D stellar population of the inner 500 pc of NGC 4151, by Riffel, Rogerio et al.; this paper provides the mapping of the stellar population ages and nuclear continuum of this well known and nearby Seyfert 1.5 galaxy
+(4) Gemini NIFS survey of feeding and feedback processes in nearby Active Galaxies: VII - 2D stellar population of the inner 500 pc of NGC 4151, by Riffel, Rogerio et al.; this paper provides the mapping of the stellar population ages and nuclear continuum of this well known and nearby Seyfert 1.5 galaxy